MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-business-value-toolkit.md

 search.audienceType:
   - admin
 ---
-# Set up the Microsoft Power Platform administration planning component
+# Set up the Microsoft Power Platform business value toolkit component

 This article will help you set up the [Business value toolkit component](business-value-toolkit.md) of the Center of Excellence (CoE) Starter Kit.